An Approachable Tech Brand

 The core of TOL’s brand is digital, so the new brand’s overall open feel and full spectrum of colors really came to life as designs came together for the new site.

 Collateral and Marketing

-Once we were feeling good on the overall direction, we cascaded the styles to our PDF one-sheets, product “explainer” videos, and brochures and swag for events.
+Once we were feeling good on the overall direction, we cascaded the styles to our PDF one-sheets, product “explainer” videos, bifold brochure, and swag for events.

-Learn I.O. is a systematic software so we went with a robot, with teal touches and hexagons.
+Learn I.O. is a systematic software so we went with a robot, with touches of teal and accompanying hexagons.

-Icon Set: I admit that the results here are fairly complex, but the intended use for these icons quickly became more of a “small illustration” case.
-For their somewhat out-of-the-ordinary function, they’ve worked well for us.
+I admit that these are fairly complex for icons, but the intended use is more akin to “small illustrations.”
+In this somewhat out-of-the-ordinary function, they’ve worked well.

-Our initial brand sprint resulted in great bones, but I then dove into details to flesh out a set of usage guidelines for the wider team.
-This crystallized our plan to sub-brand the software products by color, and flowed nicely (and grew quickly!) as we moved into production on new web pages, sales collateral, and social media assets.
+The initial brand sprint gave us great bones, but Andrew and I then dove into details to flesh out a set of usage guidelines for the wider team.
+This crystallized the plan to sub-brand the software products by color, and flowed nicely (and grew quickly!) as we moved into production on new web pages, sales collateral, and social media assets.
 Andrew also set us up with business cards and a good starting point for templated one pagers/articles.

 Who doesn’t love a good research phase?
 We knew we wanted to take the brand into sharper territory, but it also couldn’t be so hip that it would alienate our B2B clientele.
 In order to seek a balance, we gathered inspiration both from big corporate players and some techy newcomers:

 Using the original trio of products as a basis (Scholar, Poet, I.Q.), I experimented with several different art styles in order to determine the right look.
 (You can also see there was a much clearer vision for Scholar and Poet than there was for I.Q. – I was originally asked if I.Q. could specifically not be a person.)